Term Project - Milestone 1

 Part 1: Prototyping

-Review the required functionality in the Term Project Description on Canvas.
+First, review the required functionality on the Term Project Description page.

 Brainstorm how the screens of your app will look.
 Focus on user functionality – DO NOT WORRY ABOUT IMPLEMENTATION DETAILS.
 Sketch how each screen will look, and focus on functionality and not stylistic elements.
-Here are some questions to help you brainstorm:
+Think about the following as you are sketching:

 - What information should the app provide or display?